The Health of Women, Newborns, Children and Adolescents in Conflict Settings

 Translation Resources

-The BRANCH Consortium strongly encourages collaboration between different actors and stakeholders within the humanitarian and development communities that are commonly concerned with conflict-affected women, newborns, children and adolescents.
+BRANCH also strongly encourages collaboration between different actors and stakeholders within the humanitarian and development communities that are commonly concerned with conflict-affected women, newborns, children and adolescents and sees these events as an opportunity for greater collaboration.